akhil0496/generating-data/README.md

 5)What product sold the most?
 Why do you think it sold the most?
 To answer these questions i walk through some different pandas & matplotlib methods.
 They include:

-Concatenating multiple csvs together to create a new DataFrame (pd.concat) Adding columns
+-Concatenating multiple csvs together to create a new DataFrame (pd.concat) -Adding columns
-Parsing cells as strings to make new columns (.str) Using the .apply() method
+-Parsing cells as strings to make new columns (.str) -Using the .apply() method
-Using groupby to perform aggregate analysis
+-Using groupby to perform aggregate analysis
-Plotting bar charts and lines graphs to visualize our results Labeling graphs
+-Plotting bar charts and lines graphs to visualize our results -Labeling graphs